onera/Cassiopee/Converter/doc/source/Converter.rst

 -----------------------------------------------------------------------------------

-.. py:function:: Converter.initVars(a, varNameString, value)
+.. py:function:: Converter.initVars(a, varNameString, value, isVectorized=False)

+    Initialize one or several variables as given by varNameString.

+    For initialisation by a formula string, only one variable can be set at a time.

-    Initialize a variable given by a string to a constant value, or by using a string formula or by using an external function.
+    For initialisation by a function or by a constant, varNameString can be a string or a list of strings.

+    If the function is vectorized (can be interpreted as a numpy formula), set isVectorized to True.

     :param a: input data
     :type a: [array, list of arrays] or [pyTree, base, zone, list of zones]
     :param varNameString: string describing variable or formula
-    :type varNameString: string
+    :type varNameString: string or list of strings
     :param value: value in case of constant init or function.
     :type value: float or function and parameters
+    :param isVectorized: when using functions, indicates that function is vectorized.
+    :type isVectorized: boolean
     :rtype: identical to input

     *Example of use:*